rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 project.
 Consider how large the development team is, whether multiple teams or a single team develop the code, and how often the code changes.
 While hybrid strategies are tempting, they are often more difficult to implement.
-All effective branching strategies include source code management tools, such as GitHub.
+All effective branching strategies include source-code management tools, such as GitHub.

 The following image illustrates a sample GitHub branching workflow: